Raid over Moscow: Political crisis in Finland

-The game was shortly presented in YLE's current affairs television programme A-studio on 13 February 1985 after being reviewed by the computer magazine MikroBitti.
+The game was shortly presented in YLE's current affairs television program A-studio on 13 February 1985 after being reviewed by the computer magazine MikroBitti.
 On 20 February 1985 the leftist newspaper Tiedonantaja published an article which criticized the review and called a ban on all similar "anti-USSR" games.
 Parliament member Ensio Laine (SKDL) left a parliamentary question for the Finnish government on the next day.

 The following days included various discussions between the Finnish foreign ministry and Soviet Union representatives.
-On 7 March 1985, an unofficial petition was received from the USSR, asking for a ban on various books, articles and other media, including Raid Over Moscow, which were supposed to purport a distorted view on the Soviet Union.
-Nevertheless, on 14 March 1985, Minister of foreign trade Jermu Laine answered the parliamentary question, claiming that the Finnish legislation only allowed to restrict the import on products that constitute a hazard on health.
+On 7 March 1985, the Soviets sent a petition asking for a ban on various books, articles and other media, including Raid Over Moscow, which it claimed presented a distorted view of the Soviet Union.
+Nevertheless, on 14 March 1985, the Minister of foreign trade Jermu Laine answered the parliamentary question, claiming that the Finnish legislation only allowed to restrict the importation of products that pose a hazard to health.
 The foreign ministry thus was able to dodge possible claims of Finlandization by referring to unsuitable legislation.
-Finally, Minister of foreign affairs Paavo Väyrynen gave an official answer to the petition on 11 April 1985, expressing a friendly attitude towards the USSR and apologizing on behalf of negative publications about the country in the media.
+Finally, the Minister of foreign affairs Paavo Väyrynen gave an official answer to the petition on 11 April 1985, expressing a friendly attitude towards the USSR and apologizing on behalf of negative publications about the country in the media.
 The USSR interpreted the game as military propaganda, but settled on the answer.

 As a result of the public debate, the game was the top-selling Commodore 64 game in Finland from March to September 1985 according to MikroBitti.
 The full extent of the affair was unveiled in 2010, when the Finnish foreign ministry memos were declassified.